501 KAR 7:050. Physical plant.

 (3) Security area.
 The area shall enclose those facilities and services required for or used by prisoners.
-It shall contain the following function areas:
+It shall contain the function areas as established in this subsection.

 (a) Control area.
 This area shall be located in close proximity to the prisoner entrance and shall be used to monitor the movement of prisoners in and out of the center.